 3) Payload

 For the payload, BER vs. SNR shall be plotted incl. any channel coding (if applicable) assuming random data for the payload.
-Proposers shall use their lowest and highest modulation and coding scheme that is intended to be supported.
+Proposers shall use their lowest and highest modulation and coding scheme (MCS) that is intended to be supported.
 Providing results for intermediate MCS is considered optional.

+4) Throughput at PHY SAP